 The issue with this change is that the large majority of tenant screening companies are 100% automated and unable to access the Colorado criminal database.

 We offer SmartMove reports here at RentPrep but this will not give you criminal data since it’s an automated screening tool.
-We would suggest ordering a RentPrep background check where we pay the $8.30 fee to access and report from the Colorado criminal database.
+We would suggest ordering a RentPrep Background Check with the Nationwide Criminal & Sex Offender Search add on, where we access and report from the Colorado criminal database.

 If you don’t use a manual screening service you will not see any criminal records.